 - Strengthen the collective capacity of health professionals to promote voting rights and voter participation through both legislative and administrative means

 We are focused on creating systemic change necessary to accomplish our aims by building the public and political will and influence of the health sector.
 We accomplish this by organizing people and organizations, organizing narrative through research and data, and organizing policies and resources at every level.

-Our work with health professionals and civic engagement experts responding to the threat of COVID-19 for the 2020 elections deepened connections in our fields and highlighted new opportunities to work together.
-Our initiative began as VoteSAFE Public Health, comprised of the following organizations:
+Our workbegan with health professionals and civic engagement experts responding to the threat of COVID-19 for the 2020 elections deepened connections in our fields and highlighted new opportunities to work together.
+Our initiative began as VoteSAFE Public Health.
+Our coalition is comprised of the following organizations:

 - American Public Health Association (APHA)